Is Your New Skincare Working? Skin Purging vs. Product Reactions

 Temporary changes from new skincare aren’t uncommon, but knowing how to differentiate between a skin’s adaptation phase and a reaction is key to supporting your skin.
 The more in tune you are with your skin’s needs and behavior, the easier it becomes to make informed decisions.

-If a product causes issues, don’t feel like you’ve failed.
+If a product doesn’t align with your skin’s needs, don’t feel like you’ve failed.
 Testing skincare is part of the process.
 Prioritize gentle, barrier-supportive products and observe how your skin responds over time.

 Learning how to know if a product is causing temporary changes can save you time, prevent sensitivity, and help you build a smarter, more effective routine.
 Smart skincare isn’t about using more; it’s about using better.